tvijaya/interactive-visualizations/README.md

 ## Step 1 - Flask API

 Used Flask to design an API for my dataset and to serve the HTML and JavaScript required for my dashboard page.
-* First, created a template called `index.html` for your dashboard landing page.
+* First, created a template called `index.html` for my dashboard landing page.
 Used the Bootstrap grid system to create the structure of the dashboard page.

 * Next, created the following routes for my api.